nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

          * and initialize a semaphore and return its address through the `sem` parameter.
 If the
          * address of an already allocated semaphore is provided as an input, the allocation part is
          * skipped and the semaphore is only reinitialized.
-         * Semaphores are not required if multithreaded access to modem functionalities is not
-         * needed.
-In this case, the function must blindly return ``0``.
          */
         return 0;
     }